zama-ai/fhevmjs/docs/solidity/functions.md

 2. cast a `euintX` typed ciphertext to a `euintY` typed ciphertext, where `X != Y`;
 3. trivially encrypt a plaintext value.

 The first case is used to process encrypted inputs, e.g. user-provided ciphertexts.
-Those generally comes from a wallet.
+Those are generally included in a transaction payload.

 The second case is self-explanatory.
 When `X > Y`, the most significant bits are dropped.
 When `X < Y`, the ciphertext is padded to the left with trivial encryptions of `0`.